modo-lv/sekiro-checklist/pages/ashina_outskirts.md

   + [Fistful of Ash]
   + [Ceramic Shard]
     `:?` Cliff edge behind the broken wall.
+  + [Ako's Sugar]
+    `:?` Go through the broken wall near the cliff edge and drop down on a small ledge just below, to reach a small cave with the item.
 - Between 3rd and 4th gate
   + [Sculptor's Idol] (Outskirts Wall - Gate Path)
   + [Ceramic Shard]